-- a) the information included in the Administrators' consolidated report and the Remuneration report for the financial year for which the financial statements have been prepared, is consistent, in all material respects, with these financial statements; - b) the administrators' consolidated report has been prepared, in all material respects, in accordance with the provisions of Ministry of Public Finance Order no. 2844/2016, with subsequent amendments, for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by EU, with subsequent amendments. - c) the Remuneration report has been prepared, in all material respects, in accordance with the provisions of Law 24/2017, article no. 107.
+- a) the information included in the Administrators' consolidated report for the financial year for which the consolidated financial statements have been prepared, is consistent, in all material respects, with the consolidated financial statements; - b) the Administrators' consolidated report has been prepared, in all material respects, in accordance with the provisions of Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by EU, with subsequent amendments.

-Moreover, based on our knowledge and understanding concerning the Group and its environment gained during the audit on the financial statements prepared as at December 31, 2022, we are required to report if we have identified a material misstatement of this Administrators' consolidated report and the Remuneration report.
+Moreover, based on our knowledge and understanding concerning the Group and its environment gained during the audit on the consolidated financial statements prepared at December 31, 2023, we are required to report if we have identified a material misstatement of this Administrators' consolidated report.
 We have nothing to report in this regard.